Co-ownership Regulation

 Copy of documents (bill of sale, donation, joint ownership settlement...) registered after January 1, 1956

-This form must be sent in 2 copies (simple or registered mail) to the property advertising service of the location of the dwelling.
+This form must be submitted in 2 copies (simple or registered mail) to the property advertising department of location of the accommodation.

 Who shall I contact